35mm Vision 2 Film - FPP EXP vision 100T (1 Roll)

 THE CAMERA SHOP

 "T" is for Tungsten! - Tungsten film is balanced for 3200 degrees K (Studio Lamps, Indoor Lighting) which means if you shoot it in daylight you will need an orange #85 filter.
 Shooting tungsten film without a filter in daylight will produce "blue" shots.
 One effect in daylight is to shoot portraits with a flash that has an #85 filter on it.
 Your subject will have the proper color balance but the backround will be blue.
 Shooting tungsten film in daylight is also know as "day for night" photography.

-Photo by Michael Raso Michael says, "I shot Tungsten Film at dusk with an orange (85) filter over my flash.
-The flash corrects the skin tones leaving the rest of the shot to fall off to blues"
+Photo by Michael Raso Michael says, "I shot Tungsten Film with an orange (85) filter over my flash.

 Why can't I process this film at my favorite C-41 lab? - Kodak's color motion picture films have an additional layer (on the shiny, not the emulsion side) called a "Rem Jet".
 Although technically this film can be processed C-41, this Rem Jet will foul commercial lab's equipment and there for can not be commercially processed.
 DO NOT BRING THIS FILM to a commercial lab or think you can "slip it through" - it will severely mess up their machines!!!